i-jurij/AC_nette/README.md

 Password minimal length = 7, it can be change in config.

 **_After user with specific permissions adding you must first permissions added_**
 Other users can be added from the admin panel.

 Before user creating you can create permissions (resource, action) then roles.

+1. Create PERMISSIONS for user
+2. Create ROLES with permissions for user
+3. Create USER

 Permissions can be added automatically from classes names of models directory and their methods (you can change it from presenters and theirs methods) or manually.
 If you set in permissions only resource without action - you allow all actions of the resource.